awsdocs/amazon-ecs-developer-guide/doc_source/service-configure-auto-scaling.md

 1. The following procedures provide steps for creating either target tracking or step scaling policies for your service\.
 Choose your desired scaling policy type\.

-These steps help you create target tracking scaling policies and CloudWatch alarms that can be used to trigger scaling activities for your service\.
+These steps help you create target tracking scaling policies and CloudWatch alarms that can be used to initiate scaling activities for your service\.

 **To configure target tracking scaling policies for your service**